This is our family’s go-to mustard-based BBQ sauce recipe. We give it — and our rub — as gifts to friends and family around the holidays.

-Putting his money where his mouth is, in a People magazine feature on Zimmern, a sneak peek into his fridge reveals not one, but at least two bottles of Bessinger’s sauce in the door.
+Putting his money where his mouth is, in a People magazine feature on Zimmern, a sneak peek into his fridge reveals not one, but at least two bottles of Bessinger’s sauce (find on Amazon) in the door.

 As for the second style of sauce, you’ll find a different sort of mustard sauce at one of the many Dukes BBQ locations.
 The Dukes mustard sauce recipe differs from most because it includes both ketchup and mayonnaise in the mix.